5 Reasons Why Are People Moving Out of Arizona

 Without the ability to conduct a controlled study, these statistics have to be accepted as voluntary contributions, not fact.
 The message, however, resounds with undeniable clarity that a growing Arizona cannot allot for all to keep up.

-4. Unbearable heat:
+4. Unbearable Heat:

 Arizona in the summer might as well be the surface of the sun.
 One of the biggest reasons people leave The Grand Canyon State is because they just can’t take the heat.
 Believe it or not, the desert is hot.
 Not the Daytona-in-July kind of hot, the triple-digits-100+-days-a-year kind of hot.
 Even if you think you know what you’re getting into, people tend to underestimate human tolerance for heat.
 Evolving beyond our cold-blooded reptilian beginnings may have allowed us to walk upright and discover relativity, but it left us pretty susceptible to the wrath of the sun.